hackforla/ops/CONTRIBUTING.md

 ##### **ii.
 Resolve remote (2): Add an `upstream` remote**

-Add another remote called `upstream` that points to the `hackforla` version of the repository.
-This will allow you to incorporate changes later:
+Add a new remote named `upstream` that points to the `hackforla` repository version.
+This step will enable you to integrate changes from that repository later on.

 ```bash
 git remote add upstream https://github.com/hackforla/ops.git